naftalimurgor/howtocode.io/src/pages/posts/elixir-basics-maps.md

 ---
-title: "Elixir Basics - 5.
-Maps"
+title: 'Elixir Basics - 5.
+Maps'
-date: "2021-10-21"
+date: '2021-10-21'
-slug: "elixir-basics-maps"
+slug: 'elixir-basics-maps'
-description: "In this article, we are going to learn how maps work in Elixir."
+description: 'In this article, we are going to learn how maps work in Elixir.'
-hero: "/images/elixir-basics/cover-purple.png"
+hero: '/images/elixir-basics/cover-purple.png'
-tags: ["elixir-basics"]
+tags: ['elixir-basics']
-layout: "../../layouts/BlogPostLayout.astro"
+layout: '../../layouts/BlogPostLayout.astro'
 ---

 Maps in Elixir are the primary data structure for key/value pairs.
 Unlike a keyword list, they allow keys of any time and are un-ordered.
 Maps can be created like so: